AI & Law

 SAMPLE CLAUDE PROMPT

 "You are a contract analysis assistant for an Illinois law firm.
 Review the attached acquisition agreement and identify: (1) any unusual indemnification clauses, (2) representations and warranties that differ from standard ABA forms, (3) termination provisions that favor one party, (4) missing force majeure language.
 Present findings in a numbered list with specific page and section references.
 Flag any language that requires immediate attorney review due to unusual risk allocation.
-Do not provide legal advice — only flag issues for attorney consideration."
+Do not provide legal advice.
+Only flag issues for attorney consideration."

 Next, we create standardized prompts for different contract types.
 M&A agreements get different analysis than employment contracts or vendor agreements.
 Each prompt is designed to catch the specific risks and opportunities your firm's clients face.
-The prompts also include explicit instructions about privilege protection — no storing of sensitive details, no retention of client information between sessions.
+The prompts also include explicit instructions about privilege protection: no storing of sensitive details, no retention of client information between sessions.

-| Contract Type | Traditional Review | AI + Attorney Review | Error Rate |
+Contract Type Traditional Review AI + Attorney Review Error Rate (directional)

 The setup also includes access controls that mirror your existing document security.
 Only licensed attorneys can approve final AI recommendations.
 Only authorized staff can access the AI interface.
 And every interaction creates an audit log that's actually more detailed than most firms keep for traditional review processes.